switchbreaks/School-management/README.md

 In the project directory, you can run:

-### before npm start
+### before npm start run npx json-server --watch db.json
-run download DB file and run `npx json-server --watch db.json` and  then start main React File
+download DB file and run and  then start main React File

 ### `npm start`